 Maxi House hostel offers accommodation with a shared lounge.
 The staff is friendly and very helpful and is at your disposal at any time.

 As a bonus, the hostel is located in the centre of the city, within walking distance from the central Bolshaya Sadovaya street, so this is your chance to meet Russian culture first hand.

 Oh, I know a lot about transportation in Russia, trains and Trans Siberian in particular.
 Writing a detailed post that would help you guys plan your journey is in my to-do list for forever.

 Before I publish it, how about you ask me questions in the comments section below this post?
 I promise to reply!

 For now I can say that this is the official site for Russian trains, but the interface is quite poor and sometimes it doesn’t accept foreign cards.

 If you have troubles, there is a great friendly website that accepts foreign cards, PayPal, sends you SMS with train updates and is user friendly, the price is 5% higher on average, but I think it is worth it because you won’t need to spend hours understanding how the official one works.
 And one more cool things – if you need to cancel or change the ticket, you can do it online!

 If you want to go for a short distance, you can also try buses.
 Here is a good site for buying bus tickets online.

 I hope you found this article useful and you were able to find something good and fitting your budget.

-Have a great time at the matches and do not hesitate to let me know if you have any questions!
+Have a great time in the city and do not hesitate to let me know if you have any questions!